thinkbigthings/seebie/server/README.md

 To upgrade versions of Java in general:

-- Set the project base build.gradle's sourceCompatibility
+- Set the server's build.gradle sourceCompatibility
+- The heroku plugin also references the jdkVersion
+- Github Actions also references the Java version
 - Update the server README that references Java version
-- The heroku plugin also references the jdkVersion

 To upgrade versions of Java in IntelliJ: